 Prefilter Cartridge - Used to remove smaller suspended solids and trap any particles that may be generated by the other pretreatment.
 The cartridge(s) should be replaced when the pressure drop across the housing increases 5 - 10 psig over the clean cartridge pressure drop.

 The effect of suspended solids is measured by the silt density index (SDI) test.
-An SDI of five (5) or less is specified by most membrane manufacturers and three (3) or less is recommended.
+An SDI of five or less is specified by most membrane manufacturers and three or less is recommended.

-Iron & Manganese - These foulants should be removed to less than 0.1 ppm.
+Iron & Manganese - These foulants should be completely removed (less than 0.1 ppm).
 Special media filters and/or chemical treatment is commonly used.

-pH - The pH is often lowered to reduce the scaling potential.
+pH - pH is often lowered to reduce the LSI.
+The membranes have a pH operating range of 2-11.